 10. What do location-based businesses need to do?

 While you wait for access to the new ads, there are a couple things you can do now.

 First, and most important, you must enable location extensions.
 Only ads with location extensions enabled will be eligible to show.
 Location extensions are proven to positively impact your performance.

 You can advertise on Google Maps right now.
-Just check that all your information in Google My Business is complete, accurate, and up to date.
+Just check that all your information in Google My Business is complete, accurate, and up to date (if you're not sure, try grading your Google My Business account).
 Any inaccurate information will make it that much harder for people to find you when they're ready to buy.
 Which could be right now.